jwebbed/student-voting-framework/README.md

 This is very much a work in progress and how many of these goals will be accomplished have not yet been determined.
 If you're interested in this project and are interested in using it for your own organization feel free to get in touch with me.
-All relevent info is at my website: http://webbdev.ca/
+All my relevent contact info is at my website: http://webbdev.ca/